 Michael Ferriell Zbyszyński is a musician, researcher and teacher in the field of contemporary electroacoustic music.
-Currently, he is Research Associate in the Department of Computing at Goldsmiths University of London, working on the RAPID-MIX project.
+He is a lecturer in the Department of Computing at Goldsmiths University of London, in the Embodied AudioVisual Interaction group (EAVI).

 Dr. Zbyszyński plays flute, saxophones, clarinet, Yamaha WX5 (MIDI wind controller), and things made from digitizing tablets, coffee cans and PVC.
 He has appeared, collaborated, or worked with Respectable Citizen, the Brass Liberation Orchestra, Mission Delirium, Roscoe Mitchell, Myra Melford, Frank Gratkowski, the Capacitor Performance Group, the Merce Cunningham Dance Company (the American premier of John Cage´s Ocean 1-95), Frances-Marie Uitti, and David Wessel, as a soloist with the Berkeley Symphony Orchestra, Composers Inc., UC Berkeley Symphony, Cultural Labyrinth, Berkeley New Music Project, and Common Sense Composer´s Collective, and at the Other Minds Festival, the Oregon Bach Festival, the Montréal Jazz Festival, the Center for New Music and Audio Technologies, Cal Arts, UC Santa Barbara, UC San Diego, University of Washington, Reed College, Portland State University, and The Western Front Lodge (Vancouver).
 His 2006 piece News Cycle #2, created in collaboration with video artist Anthony Discenza, was jointly commissioned by the Getty Center and the Montalvo Arts Center, where they were in residence in 2008.
 In 2004, Zbyszyński finished a permanent sound installation at Edgemar in Santa Monica, CA, in collaboration with Hugh Livingston.
 He has recorded and mixed sound for diverse artists, including Debashish Bhattachaya, Amelia Cuni, Fred Frith, DJ Spooky, and Bertram Turetzky.
 He his work has been included in Make Magazine, the ARTSHIP Record Label and the Rhizome Artbase.